madeintheusb/PCB/EXTENSIONS/Analog/fCPU/README.md

     * Pin 5,6,7,8 are tied to VCC (1).

 ### Output device
-- A bit bus data_bus:1,2,3,4 connected to a 7-Segment Driver, connected to one 7-Segment display
+- The Adder 4 bit value is connected to the input of the 74LS47 and the 74LS47 is connected to the 7-segment display.
-- The data bus can receive the value from register1, register2 or adder1, therefore we need 12 (3*4) diodes
-    - Only register1 or register2 or adder1 can send data to the bus at one time
-    - How to we activate which device set the data on the bus `TBD`

 ## Componenents

 ### Program Counter